 If you are using android 7/8, or don't know the version of your models.
 You can check the bypass Samsung FRP lock guide in detail.

-Step 3.
-Choose the OS version from the options shown on the interface and then connect your phone to your PC using a USB cable.
+- Step 2.
+Select the OS version from the options shown on the interface, and then connect your phone to your PC using a USB cable.
 The connected device details will appear on the interface.

 The above is the brief steps for the process.
 The detailed steps can be checked in this guide on bypassing Samsung FRP.

 If you are well versed with the commands of ADB and Fastboots you can go ahead and use the ADB bypass FRP tool for removing the FRP lock but if this command line method seems complicated for you, Dr.Fone Screen Unlock is the best tool to use.